AISimonetta/punk-api/README.md

 ✦Punk-Api Project✦

 This project was developed during my training at _nology.
-The aim of this project was to retrieve informtation from the PUNK-API => https://punkapi.com/documentation/v2.
+The aim of this project was to retrieve information from the PUNK-API => https://punkapi.com/documentation/v2.
 Beers can be filtered using different information as requiered such as name, brew range, alcohol content and ph.

 ✦Technologies used: